zoltan-ky/django-dialogform/README.rst

 that starts up a localhost debug server.
 Now browse to ``localhost:8000``.

 Clicking on the various links within the list of notes will open tag assignment and note editing dialogs.
-At the bottom there is a link to go a similar Admin page after logging in with ``admin``, ``admin``.
+The third and fourth columns that demo the use of Admin widgets outside of the admin require prior login to admin.
+At the bottom there is a link to log in with ``admin``, ``admin``.

 There is a 'search' dialog above the list of notes that demonstrates local dialogs.